MattiasBuelens/web-streams-polyfill/etc/web-streams-polyfill.api.md

 // @public (undocumented)
 export interface Transformer<I = any, O = any> {
+    // Warning: (ae-forgotten-export) The symbol "TransformerFlushCallback" needs to be exported by the entry point polyfill.d.ts
+    //
     // (undocumented)
-    flush?: TransformStreamDefaultControllerCallback<O>;
+    flush?: TransformerFlushCallback<O>;
     // (undocumented)
     readableType?: undefined;
-    // Warning: (ae-forgotten-export) The symbol "TransformStreamDefaultControllerCallback" needs to be exported by the entry point polyfill.d.ts
+    // Warning: (ae-forgotten-export) The symbol "TransformerStartCallback" needs to be exported by the entry point polyfill.d.ts
     //
     // (undocumented)
-    start?: TransformStreamDefaultControllerCallback<O>;
+    start?: TransformerStartCallback<O>;
-    // Warning: (ae-forgotten-export) The symbol "TransformStreamDefaultControllerTransformCallback" needs to be exported by the entry point polyfill.d.ts
+    // Warning: (ae-forgotten-export) The symbol "TransformerTransformCallback" needs to be exported by the entry point polyfill.d.ts
     //
     // (undocumented)
-    transform?: TransformStreamDefaultControllerTransformCallback<I, O>;
+    transform?: TransformerTransformCallback<I, O>;
     // (undocumented)
     writableType?: undefined;
 }